Darknessownsu/Mac-MDM-Bypass/README.md

+MDM & DEP Bypass Guide for macOS

 How to Use This Script

-	1. Boot into macOS Recovery Mode on an M1 Mac:
+Step 1: Boot into macOS Recovery Mode

-	•	Power off the Mac.
+ 1. Power off the Mac.

-	•	Press and hold the power button until you see “Loading startup options.”
+ 2. Press and hold the power button until you see “Loading startup options.”

-	•	Select Options > Continue to enter macOS Recovery Mode.
+ 3. Select Options > Continue to enter macOS Recovery Mode.

-	2. Open Safari and Copy This Script
+Step 2: Open Safari and Copy the Script

-	•	Open Safari in Recovery Mode (Utilities > Safari).
+ 1. Open Safari in Recovery Mode by selecting Utilities > Safari.

+ 2. Navigate to your GitHub repository where the script is hosted.

+ 3. Click on the script file and then select “Raw” to view the plain text version.

-	•	Copy the entire script from your GitHub or this page.
+ 4. Copy the entire script.

-	3. Open Terminal in Recovery Mode
+Step 3: Open Terminal and Run the Script

-	•	Click Utilities > Terminal.
+ 1. Click Utilities > Terminal in macOS Recovery Mode.

-	•	Paste the script into Terminal (Command + V).
+ 2. Paste the script into Terminal by pressing Command + V.

-	•	Press Enter to execute.
+ 3. Press Enter to execute the script.

 What This Script Does

  •	Removes MDM profiles

  •	Prevents DEP re-enrollment by blocking Apple’s DEP server

  •	Disables MDM daemons

  •	Removes Jamf and other MDM frameworks

  •	Flushes system cache

  •	Enables stealth firewall mode

  •	Resets NVRAM to clear persistent settings

  •	Restarts the Mac automatically

 Final Steps After Restart

  1. Set up macOS normally, but do not connect to Wi-Fi until setup is complete.

-	2. Open Terminal and verify MDM is gone:
+ 2. Open Terminal and verify MDM removal by running: profiles -P.

-profiles -P

-	•	If no MDM profiles appear, the device is free.
+ 3. If no MDM profiles appear, the device is free.

-	•	If anything remains, repeat the process from Recovery Mode.
+ 4. If MDM is still present, repeat the process from Recovery Mode.

-This ensures MDM and DEP are fully bypassed on a freshly wiped macOS device.
-Let me know if you need any modifications.
+Important Notes

+ •	Running this script before connecting to Wi-Fi prevents DEP from re-enrolling the device.

+ •	If the Mac still forces MDM enrollment, reset NVRAM using sudo nvram -c.

+ •	You can also block Apple’s DEP servers manually by adding 127.0.0.1 mdmenrollment.apple.com to the /etc/hosts file.

+License

+This script is provided for educational purposes only.
+Use it responsibly.